daveodipo/daveodipo/README.md

 - 👋 Hi, I’m @daveodipo
-- 👀 I’m interested in solving problems using software engineering
+- 👀 I’m interested in solving problems as a developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning ReactJS and NodeJS
 - 💞️ I’m looking to collaborate on solving problems
 - 📫 How to reach me - daveodipo13@gmail.com